carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 To start off, we need to create the directory that we will be working in.
 Open the file browser and create a folder to store all of your workshop files in (e.g. data, python notebooks).
 To create a folder, select the icon that is highlighted in the above image.
-We have chosen to name the folder `twarc-run`.
-We will organize all of our work in this folder, and this folder will be our home directory.
+We have chosen to name the folder `twarc-run`. <strong>We will organize all of our work in this folder, and this folder will be our home directory.</strong>

 Inside of `twarc-run`, let's make two more folders.
 Please create one folder that is named `source-data`, and create a second folder named `output-data`.
 Source-data is where we will store twitter data we collect during the workshop.
 The output-data folder for is where we will store twitter data we process. `output-data` should not be inside of `source-data`, and vice versa.
 Instead, both folders should be inside of `twarc-run`.